Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Technical Details

+(1) \textbf{DPN and HPN}: The proposed two methods inherently support heterogeneous scenarios since the entity's `type' information has been taken into each entity's features.
+And the sample efficiency can be further improved within homogeneous agents compared to fixedly-ordered representation.
+For MMM and MMM2, we implemented a permutation-equivariant `rescue-action' module for the only Medivac agent, which uses similar prior knowledge to ASN and UPDeT, i.e., action semantics.
+Besides, in DPN, we permute the input modules for the ally entities and the enemy entities while leaving the module corresponding to the current agent's features unchanged.
+To focus on the core idea of our methods, we omitted these details in the method section.

-The key points of implementing the baselines are summarized here: \\ (1) \textbf{Experience Augmentation (EA)} \cite{ye2020experience}: we apply the core idea of Experience Augmentation \cite{ye2020experience} to SMAC by randomly generating a number of permutation matrices to shuffle the `observation', `state', `action' and `available action mask' for each sample simultaneously to generate more training data.
-An illustration of the Experience Augmentation process is shown in Figure \ref{Figure:EA-to-SMAC}.
-A noteworthy detail is that since the `attack actions' are permutation equivariant to the enemies in the observation, the same permutation matrix $M_2$ that is utilized to permute $o_i^\text{enemy}$ should also be applied to permute the `attack action' and `available action mask of attack action' as well.
+(2) \textbf{Data Augmentation (DA)} \citep{ye2020experience}: we apply the core idea of Data Augmentation \citep{ye2020experience} to SMAC by randomly generating a number of permutation matrices to shuffle the `observation', `state', `action' and `available action mask' for each sample simultaneously to generate more training data.
+An illustration of the Data Augmentation process is shown in Fig.\ref{Figure:EA-to-SMAC}.
+A noteworthy detail is that since the attack actions are permutation-equivariant to the enemies in the observation, the same permutation matrix $M_2$ that is utilized to permute $o_i^\text{enemy}$ should also be applied to permute the `attack action' and `available action mask of attack action' as well.
 The code is implemented based on \href{https://github.com/hijkzzz/pymarl2}{PyMARL2} \footnote{https://github.com/hijkzzz/pymarl2} for fair comparison.

-(2) \textbf{Deep Set} \cite{zaheer2017deep,li2021permutation}: the only difference between SET-QMIX and the vanilla QMIX is that the vanilla QMIX uses a fully connected layer to process the fixedly ordered concatenation of the $m$ components in $o_i$ while SET-QMIX uses a shared embedding layer $h_i=\phi(x_i)$ to separately process each component $x_i$ in $o_i$ first, and then aggregates all $h_i$s by sum pooling.
+(3) \textbf{Deep Set} \citep{zaheer2017deep,li2021permutation}: the only difference between SET-QMIX and the vanilla QMIX is that the vanilla QMIX uses a fully connected layer to process the fixedly-ordered concatenation of the $m$ components in $o_i$ while SET-QMIX uses a shared embedding layer $h_i=\phi(x_i)$ to separately process each component $x_i$ in $o_i$ first, and then aggregates all $h_i$s by sum pooling.
 The code is also implemented based on \href{https://github.com/hijkzzz/pymarl2}{PyMARL2} for fair comparison.

-(3) \textbf{GNN}: Following PIC \cite{liu2020pic}, we apply GNN to the individual Q-network of QMIX (denoted as GNN-QMIX) to achieve permutation invariant.
+(4) \textbf{GNN}: Following PIC \citep{liu2020pic} and DyAN \citep{wang2020few}, we apply GNN to the individual Q-network of QMIX (denoted as GNN-QMIX) to achieve permutation-invariant.
 The code is also implemented based on \href{https://github.com/hijkzzz/pymarl2}{PyMARL2}.

-(4) \textbf{ASN} \cite{wang2019action}: we use the official code and adapt the code to \href{https://github.com/hijkzzz/pymarl2}{PyMARL2} for fair comparison.
+(5) \textbf{ASN} \citep{wang2019action}: we use the official code and adapt the code to \href{https://github.com/hijkzzz/pymarl2}{PyMARL2} for fair comparison.